 Online Master of Education Degrees in Instructional Technology

 Find out how online master's-level programs in instructional technology work, and explore the typical curriculum.
 Get info on prerequisites, and see the employment outlook and salary potential for program graduates.
-Schools offering Education degrees can also be found in these popular choices.

 How Can I Earn an Online Master's Degree in Instructional Technology?

 Instructional technology master's degree programs can be found online at a number of accredited universities.
 You can earn a Master of Education (M.Ed.) or Master of Arts (M.A.) in Instructional Technology, as well as an M.A. in Learning Technologies and an M.A. in Education with an emphasis in curriculum and instruction.
 You can typically finish this degree program in 1-3 years.

 Online programs might offer self-paced classes, which you can complete as fast or as slow as you'd like.
 Some programs are available entirely online, while other programs require you to visit campus a few times a year for orientations, conferences and seminars.
 When you're working online, you can communicate through live video, discussion boards and e-mail messages.
 Technology requirements include a broadband Internet connection, specific Web plug-ins, a microphone, speakers and a printer.

 |Online Availability||Programs are available entirely online or as hybrid programs requiring some in-person attendance|

 |Course Topics||Educational technology, mentoring, educational diversity, assessment techniques and distance learning environments|

 |Career Outlook (2016-2026)*||7% increase for elementary teachers; 11% increase for instructional coordinators|

 |Median Salary (2018)*||Vary by position; $57,980 for elementary school teachers, $64,450 for instructional coordinators|